Politics of Slovakia

 Politics of Slovakia takes place in a framework of a parliamentary representative democratic republic, with a multi-party system.
 Legislative power is vested in the parliament and it can be exercised in some cases also by the government or directly by citizens.

 Executive power is exercised by the government led by the Prime Minister.
 The Judiciary is independent of the executive and the legislature.
 The President is the head of the state.
-According to the V-Dem Democracy indices Slovakia was 2023 the 18th most electoral democratic country in the world.
+According to the V-Dem Democracy indices Slovakia was in 2023 the 18th most electoral democratic country in the world.

 History

 Before the Velvet Revolution, Czechoslovakia was a socialist dictatorship ruled by the Communist Party of Czechoslovakia, technically together with the coalition of the so-called National Front.
 Before the free democratic elections could take place after the revolution, a transitional government was created.

 In 1989, President of Czechoslovakia Gustáv Husák was sworn in the Government of National Understanding (Vláda národního porozumění, Vláda národného porozumenia) led by Marián Čalfa with the former being abdicated.
 It consisted of ten communists and nine non-communists with the aim to prepare for democratic elections, establish market economy in the country, and start preparing a new constitution.

 Between 8 and 9 June 1990, the Czechoslovak parliamentary election of 1990 took place. Čalfa's second government disbanded on 27 June 1990 when it was replaced by the Government of National Sacrifice (Vláda národní oběti, Vláda národnej obete), also headed by Marián Čalfa.
 From 5 until 6 June 1992, the last elections in Czechoslovakia, the Czechoslovak parliamentary election of 1992 took place. Čalfa's third government disbanded on 2 July 1992, when it was replaced by the Caretaker Government of Jan Stráský (Vláda Jana Stráského), headed by Jan Stráský.
 The caretaker government disbanded on 31 December 1992 together with the Dissolution of Czechoslovakia.

 Due to federalism after the Velvet Revolution, two national governments (one for the Czech Republic, one for Slovakia) were created as well under the federal Czechoslovak government.
 In Slovakia it was headed by Milan Čič and it was established on 12 December 1989 and disbanded on 26 June 1990.
 Between 8 and 9 June 1990, the 1990 Slovak parliamentary election took place together with the federal Czechoslovak elections. Čič's government was followed by the First Government of Vladimír Mečiar (1990–1991), Government of Ján Čarnogurský (1991–1992) and the Second Government of Vladimír Mečiar (1992–1994).